12 Must-Haves: Best Tools for DIY Projects

 3. Speed Square

-What it does: It is used to make basic measurements and mark lines.
-The most common function is to mark square lines at 90 degrees from your board's edge; however you can also use this tool as a protractor and a line scriber to mark out precise increments.
+What it does: A speed square is used to make basic measurements and mark lines.
+The most common function is to mark square lines at 90 degrees from your board’s edge; however you can also use this tool as a protractor and a line scriber to mark out precise increments.

 An example: You can use a tape measurer to draw out a line on your board that you would like cut, but will it be exactly 90 degrees?
 Probably not.
 The speed square has a “lip” (which is on each of the examples below) that is placed on your board’s edge so you can get an exact and precise 90 degree angle every time.